hayleyev/website-stuff/content/about/_index.md

 ---
 title: About
-description: A sentient life form ... possibly human.
+description: A peculiar life form ... possibly human.

 ---
 ![](/uploads/DSC03120.png)

-## A sentient life form…
+## A peculiar life form…

 Hayley Evans is a writer, editor, and self-professed dark weirdo.
 Her affinity lies with things that are morbid, philosophic, erotic, or strange (or an unholy combination thereof).

-Her words, compelling and sometimes poetic, have appeared in online art publications, where she’s written prolifically about dark art: occult-themed photography, body horror sculptures, existential cinema, and beyond.
-Forever fascinated by philosophies of madness, politics of resistance, and answers to the eternal question “why,” she has interviewed well known and obscure artists about their creative vocations.
-Her ability to empathize and ask deeper questions allows her to connect with her subjects in a way that is rare to see.
+Her words have appeared in online art publications, where she specializes in writing about occult-themed photography, body horror sculptures, existential cinema, and other forms of dark art.
+She has interviewed a broad range of well known and obscure artists, where her ability to detect artistic nuance uncovers compelling and hidden insights.

-Hayley has also worked as an editor for six years, polishing manuscripts for various publishing houses.
-Predictably, she specializes in the (sub)genres of dark fantasy, science fiction, post-apocalyptic fiction, feminist erotica, horror, and books of a philosophic nature.
+Hayley has worked as an editor for six years, polishing manuscripts for various publishing houses.
+She specializes in (sub)genres of dark fantasy, science fiction, post-apocalyptic fiction, feminist erotica, horror, and philosophy-forward works.

-In 2014, she graduated with an MA in English literature from the University of Victoria.
-Her final project analyzed representations of bodies and eroticism in culturally reflective Canadian sci-fi literature.
+She holds an MA in English literature from the University of Victoria, where she focused on representations of bodies and eroticism in culturally reflective Canadian sci-fi literature.

-She currently lives in Montreal with a strange-looking cat and a collection of dusty books and broken animal bones.
+She currently lives in Montreal with a possibly-demonic cat amidst a collection of dusty books and broken animal bones.

 ## <span class="text-right">…possibly human.</span>